sigmacomputing/sigmaquickstarts/site/sigmaguides/src/2024_first_friday_features/2024_first_friday_features.md

 Parameterized queries are quite useful when embedded customers have per-customer databases with the same schema.

 [Link to QuickStart](https://quickstarts.sigmacomputing.com/guide/embedding_14_parameterized_queries/index.html?index=..%2F..index#0)

+### Embedding 15: Embed-SDK for React
+Sigma provides many methods to allow users and developers to interact with its systems including web-ui, REST API, Javascript Embed API and an SDK for the React framework.
+The Embed-SDK for React offers a higher-level, developer-friendly interface that simplifies integration into applications, in contrast to Sigma's lower-level JavaScript Embed-API, which provides more granular control but may require additional coding.
+Read all about it [here.](https://quickstarts.sigmacomputing.com/guide/embedding_15_embed_sdk/index.html?index=..%2F..index#0
+)

 ### Embedding 16: Secure Embedding with JWT
 Many customers want a simple, but secure way to embed content that can be accessed by both external (users who do not have a registered account in Sigma) and internal user (users who access Sigma only through an embed, inside a parent application).